 In the above example, a prosecutor might try to argue that Jim committed an assault against Sam.
 This is because his “fighting words” possibly put Sam in reasonable apprehension of being immediately harmed.

-But in practice, it is rare for prosecutors to bring assault cases involving only verbal threats.3 Had Jim also held up his fist to Sam while threatening him, it is more likely Jim would face criminal charges.
+In practice, though, it is rare for prosecutors to bring assault cases involving only verbal threats.3 Had Jim also held up his fist to Sam while threatening him, Jim would likely face criminal charges.

 A key element of assault is that the victim is aware of the immediate physical threat.
 Therefore, it is impossible to assault someone who is